Dietmar Dath: Life

-Born in Rheinfelden, Dath grew up in Schopfheim, Germany, and finished high school in Freiburg.
+Born in Rheinfelden, Dath grew up in Schopfheim, West Germany, and finished high school in Freiburg.
 After civilian service he studied German studies and physics in Freiburg.
 He lives in Freiburg, Frankfurt and Leipzig.

 Since 1990 he has published articles and short stories in German and international newspapers and magazines on sociological, philosophical and cultural topics.
 Besides his real name, he has been known to use pseudonyms such as "David Dalek", "Dagmar Dath" or "Dieter Draht".
 In his early career he translated works by Joe Lansdale, Kodwo Eshun and Buddy Giovinazzo into German.
 Dath was chief editor of the magazine Spex from 1998 to 2000.
 From 2001 to 2007 he was an editor for the Arts section at the Frankfurter Allgemeine Zeitung.
 Apart from writing novels and book-length essays, since 2009 he has worked on several projects with musicians such as Kammerflimmer Kollektief, Mouse on Mars and Jens Friebe.
 After a professional break during which he wrote novels, two plays and some poetry, in September 2011 he returned as a full-time Arts section editor and film critic to the Frankfurter Allgemeine Zeitung.